HoundThe/WarzoneLobbyScraper/README.md

 ![Example:](total_TheHound%232293_50-100_hours_0-0.png)

-All of these graphs are plotted by function calls in `ploter.py`, some are commented out.
-It should be pretty intuitive to use them as you wish (replace the username with your, number of games, etc.)

 About program:
 - There is hour interval filter, so you can filter morning hours like 00:00-12:00 and afternoon like 12:00 - 00:00.